Blogpost idea. Where to find them?

 Create a recommended reading list containing some books you have found truly useful about [The Topic].

 If you’re an avid reader, this will be an enjoyable feast!
 You can simply create your recommended list of books related to [The Topic].
-You can also pick 1-2 memorable quotes/lines from each book; and for a longer post, write about the major lessons you’ve learned from each book; or how each one impact you and your views about [The Topic].
+You can also pick 1-2 memorable quotes/lines from each book; and for a longer post, write about the major lessons you’ve learned from each book; or how each one impacts you and your views about [The Topic].

 BLOGPOST IDEA #4.